BrianLusina/PythonSnips/WeatherForecastMailer/README.md

    3. weather.py
         Reads the JSON response from OpenWeather API.

+   4. smtp.py
+        This script is responsible for reading the SMTP settings for sending emails to the emails in our email.txt or email.json files

 ### Goal

 Automate emailing such that we do not need to hardcode the email addresses or the overall function